 I began my software career working for two consultancies operating in the local government and healthcare space before emigrating to Australia in 2009.

 In Australia I have had the opportunity to work at two of the top Australian .net consultancies, Readify and Kiandra IT.
 I then wanted to experience product development and worked as a Practice Lead for online accounting software provider Xero.
-Finally I returned to Readify as Lead Consultant.
+Finally I returned to Readify as a Principal Consultant.

 The development community is very important to me and in the UK I founded and ran a .net user group (Devevening.co.uk) and again founded a similar group which I ran for a few years in Melbourne.